cloudmesh-community/fa19-516-153/project/cloudmesh/images/kubernetes/Kubernetes.md

 Kubernetes manages resources in the form of Objects.
 The key objects of Kubernetes are :

 * Pods : <br/>
 A pod is the basic scheduling unit in Kubernetes.
 It consistes of one or more containers that can share resources and are co-located on the host machine.
 Each pod has a unique IP address.
 Due to this IP address, applications are able to use ports without the risk of any conflict.
 This IP address is the means of communication between containers located in different pods.
 Containers in the same pod are able to communicate with each other on the localhost.

 * Replica Sets : <br/>
 Replica Sets are a mechanism that helps Kubernetes identify all the pods that are required to execute an application successfully.
 It maintains the number of instances that have been declared for a given pod to use.

 * Services : <br/>
 A Kubernetes service is a collection of pods working together in order to run an application.
 A label selector defines the collection of pods that consitute a service.
 Kubernetes can discover services either by using environmental variables or by using Kubernetes DNS.
+When
-When Kubernetes discovers a service, an IP address and a DNS name is assigned to the service.
+Kubernetes discovers a service, an IP address and a DNS name is assigned to the service.
 A service is exposed inside a cluster by default.
 In order to enable the clients to use the pods, a service can also be exposed outside a cluster if need be.

+* Volumes : <br/>
+A Kubernetes volume stores the container data.
+Unlike file systems, the stored data will not be wiped out from a Kubernetes volume whenever the pod is restarted.
+The container data is stored in the Kubernetes volume as long as the lifetime the pod.
+The pod configuration defines specific mount points within the container.
+The Kubernetes volume is mounted at these mount points.
+Sometimes, the same volume can be mounted at different points by different containers.

+* Namespaces : <br/>
+Non-overlapping spaces into which the Kubernetes resourcesa are partitioned are called Kubernetes namespaces.
+Namespaces are intended to be used in environments where there are many users working in multiple teams.
+It even separates the different environments such as development, test, and production.

+* ConfigMaps and Secrets : <br/>
+ConfigMaps and Secrets are Kubernetes features that allow changes to be made to the configuration information of an application without actually needing to build the application.
+Every single instance of the application will have access to the data from configmaps and secrets.
+This data is only sent to a node if it is required by the pod on that node.
+Kubernetes stores this data in the memory of the node.
+Once the pod that is using the data from configmaps and secrets is deleted, the data stored in the memory of the nodes is deleted as well.
+The pod can access this data in the form of environment variables or from the container filesystem visible only from within the pod.
+The content of the data in a secret is base64 encoded which is not the case in configmaps.

+* StatefulSets : <br/>
+StatefulSets are controllers that ensure that the pod instances are unique and ordered.
+Using Kubernetes StatefulSets ensures that even if the pod is restarted, the state of the application is still preserved.
+The state may be needed to be redistributed if the application is scaled either up or down.

+* DaemonSets : <br/>
+DaemonSets are a Kubernetes feature that enables implementation of pod scheduling such that a pod runs on every single node in the cluster.
+DaemonSets are used for collection of logs and various storage services.

 ## What is Docker?